unum-cloud/NetworkXum/BenchTexts/README.md

-# Benchmarking DBs on Textual Workloads with PyWrappedDBs
+# Benchmarking DBs on Textual Workloads with PyStorageDBs

 The intention of benchmarks was to see, how well various DBs can handle textual workloads, such as: substring search and RegEx pattern matching.
 Most DBs have text indexing capabilities, but the performance and space consumption differs a lot.